 Stop 3: Hike to the Tuolumne Grove of Giant Sequoias in Yosemite National Park

-If you have your Yosemite Peak Hour Reservation (required through September 30, 2022), head through the Big Oak Flat entrance of the park and enjoy a hike to the Tuolumne Grove of Giant Sequoias.
+Head through the Big Oak Flat entrance of the park and enjoy a hike to the Tuolumne Grove of Giant Sequoias.
 It’s the smallest of Yosemite’s three sequoia groves, but the trees and landscape along with the wildlife you may see are inspiring none-the-less.